HarryYang2369/Web-Crawler-for-Baidu-2021/README.md

 ### BaiduResult.xlsx ###
 This is the file contains the result the scrapy code get from the search engine.
-Here is a list of columns:

 Column Name   | Discription
 ------------- | -------------